tudat-team/tudat-space/docs/source/user-guide/state-propagation/environment-setup/creation-celestial-body-settings.rst

       .. literalinclude:: /_snippets/simulation/environment_setup/override_default_parameters_sh.py
          :language: python

-Here, we extracted, modified, and then reset the :attr:`~tudatpy.numerical_simulation.environment_setup.gravity_field.SphericalHarmonicsGravityFieldSettings.normalized_cosine_coefficients` property of the :class:`~tudatpy.numerical_simulation.environment_setup.gravity_field.SphericalHarmonicsGravityFieldSettings`.
+Here, we extracted, modified, and then reset the :attr:`~tudatpy.dynamics.environment_setup.gravity_field.SphericalHarmonicsGravityFieldSettings.normalized_cosine_coefficients` property of the :class:`~tudatpy.dynamics.environment_setup.gravity_field.SphericalHarmonicsGravityFieldSettings`.

 Provided that the body settings of the Sun and Earth have *any* gravity field settings, the above will work.
 If it does not, you should first create such settings (see :ref:`override_body_settings`).
 For an overview of the relevant attributes, functions and classes for other environment models, see :ref:`environment_model_overview`.